Precision & Design Characteristics

 • Oil lubrication: ISO VG 32–68 (turbine oil) is recommended.

 Selecting the appropriate lubricant according to the application is particularly important.
 For miniature ball screws, grease churning resistance may increase torque.
-DINGS' provides proprietary greases optimized for ball screw performance.
+DINGS' provides proprietary greases optimized for ball screw performance:

-• MSG No.1 (NLGI No.1): For low-speed positioning applications requiring smooth motion
+• MSG No.1 (NLGI No.1): for low-speed positioning applications requiring smooth motion

-• MSG No.2 (NLGI No.2): For high-speed and general-purpose applications
+• MSG No.2 (NLGI No.2): for high-speed and general-purpose applications

 Recommended Lubricants